Royal Aircraft Factory B.E.2: Background

 The B.E.2 was one of the first fixed-wing aircraft to be designed at what was then called the Royal Balloon Factory (the organisation was formally renamed as the Royal Aircraft Factory on 26 April 1911).
 The team responsible for its design came under the direction of British engineer Mervyn O'Gorman, the factory's superintendent.
-The B.E.2 designation was formulated in accordance with the system devised by O'Gorman, which classified aircraft by their layout: B.E. stood for Blériot Experimental, and was used for aircraft of tractor configuration (although in practice, all B.E. types were biplanes rather than the monoplanes typical of the Blériot company).
+The B.E.2 designation was formulated in accordance with the system devised by O'Gorman, which classified aircraft by their layout: B.E. stood for "Blériot Experimental", and was used for aircraft of tractor configuration (although in practice, all B.E. types were biplanes rather than the monoplanes typical of the Blériot company).

 At first, the activities of the Factory were limited to aeronautical research and the design and construction of actual aircraft was not officially sanctioned.
 O'Gorman got around this restriction by using the factory's responsibility for the repair and maintenance of aircraft belonging to the Royal Flying Corps, so that existing aircraft needing major repairs were nominally "reconstructed" but often appeared as new designs, retaining few original components aside from the engine.

 The first pair of B.E. aircraft were flown within two months of each other and had the same basic design, the work of Geoffrey de Havilland, who was at the time both the chief designer and the test pilot at the Balloon Factory.
-Its first public appearance in early January 1912.
-With the contemporary Avro 500, the B.E.2 helped to establish the tractor biplane as the dominant aircraft layout for a considerable time in Britain.
+Its first public appearance was in early January 1912.
+With the contemporary Avro 500, the B.E.2 helped to establish the tractor biplane as the dominant aircraft layout for a considerable time.

 B.E.1

-This was ostensibly a rebuild of a Voisin pusher biplane, powered by a 60 hp water-cooled Wolseley engine; however, the B.E.1 used only the powerplant of the Voisin, the radiator being mounted between the front pair of cabane struts.
+This was ostensibly a rebuild of a Voisin pusher biplane, powered by a 60 hp water-cooled Wolseley engine; however, the B.E.1 used only the powerplant of the Voisin.